BoKKeR/thumba/readme.md

 ### Usage

-You will need two API keys.
+You will need two API keys and a search engine project CX ID.

 #### Google custom search API

 Google custom search API is used to find website results based on the folder names.
 Google has a 100 search per day free tier but the paid options should be fairly cheap also.

 1. sign up to https://programmablesearchengine.google.com/
-2. Enable the API if needed
+2. Enable the API and grab the GOOGLE_SEARCH_KEY
 3. Add billing account if more than free tier amounts needed.
 4. Create a search project to receive a CX search engine ID at https://programmablesearchengine.google.com/controlpanel/all